tylerwillis/super-tortoise/content/pages/index.md

       src="https://share.transistor.fm/e/f011df6d">\</iframe>

-      This podcast gets pretty wonky about skills and tools, I try to show how people can get better and accomplish impressive things despite being in over their heads at the start.
+      Warning: This podcast gets wonky about skills and tools, I try to show how people can get better and accomplish impressive things despite being in over their heads at the start.

       *Every recording is shared first with a small, trusted audience.
 In a process that loosely resembles peer review, people react to episodes and